 The iPhone 8 Camera

-It doesn't do Portrait Mode or Portrait Lighting, like the iPhone 8 Plus or X. Those features require the dual-camera system.
+It doesn’t do Portrait Mode or Portrait Lighting, like the iPhone 8 Plus or X. Those features require a dual-camera system.

 Yet for most photos, a single camera still serves most of your needs.

 Lee has an iPhone 7 Plus and I have an iPhone 6s Plus.
 You’d think we would see differences in the quality of our photos, but we really don’t.
 More than once I asked Lee to take a photo with her iPhone, thinking the result would be better.
 When I compare it to my 6s Plus photo, they are pretty much the same.